reab5555/Entity-Reputation-Profiler/README.md

 ## The Scripts
 There are two separate scripts: twitter_x_ext.py for extracting the tweets by keyword within a date period, as well as utilizing GPT for finding criticisms and praisings from the tweets, and twitter_x_cluster.py for reducing the criticisms and praisings into a meaningful list of insights by clustering and profiling major problems, issues, advantages, and other useful information for further improvements.
+The reason for splitting the scripts is because we want one to be independent of the other.
+For example, it takes a long time to export a large amount of tweets, and we don't want that if there is a certain problem or error, the proccess will be interrupted.
+Therefore, using the second script only when we have a Dataframe file ready with all the data of the tweets only then we will want to run the second script to cluster the complete set of data.

+### Dimensions or Features
+The following is a complete list of dimensions or features of the extracted data, fit into the output dataframe:
+keyword, tweet_id, screen_name, name, text, bookmarks, favorites, created_at, year, month, day, day_of_week, time, date, lang, views, quotes, replies, retweets, followers_count, friends_count, favourites_count, verified, criticism, praising, negative, positive, neutral, anticipation, happiness, sadness, anger, fear, disgust, surprise, contempt, guilt, shame, curiosity, pride, sympathy.

+We chose the categories for classification after calculating correlations between the different emotions to check that there are no emotions with a correlation that is too high, so as not to get results for too similar dimensions.
+Emotions with too similar correlations of 0.8 or higher were removed from the list.
+Furthermore, the list of emotions is arbitrary, and any other suitable emotion can be added to the list, provided of course that it does not have a high correlation with another emotion already on the list.

 ### Fetching: twitter_x_ext.py
 1. Data Collection Setup: The script initializes with API keys and URLs for Twitter and GPT APIs, sets search parameters such as the keyword, date range, and filters for the tweets. start and end dates, the search word (keyword), the keyword to exclude, the minimum favorites for a tweet, and the number of pages to be fetched must be set manually.
 API service must be registered beforehead trough Rapid API service, since it is the cheapest and fastest option for fetching the data. for receiving and API key please register at https://rapidapi.com/hub.